Vegetarian Diet Plan: A 21st-Century Balance of Health and Harmony

 Now that we’ve seen the benefits of an accurate food diary, let’s see how the Vegetarian diet plan can help you stay healthy and keep your weight under control!

-The main difference is that a vegan diet excludes all animal products, including dairy, eggs, and honey, while a vegetarian diet generally allows dairy and/or eggs.
-Vegans also avoid using or wearing products derived from animals, thus promoting a cruelty-free lifestyle.
+To put it simply, the primary difference is that a vegan diet excludes all animal products, including dairy, eggs, and honey, whereas a vegetarian diet typically allows dairy and/or eggs.

 What both diets have in common, however, is their emphasis on plant-based foods and the health and environmental benefits they offer.